vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/config/config-server-vault-git-dotnet-core.md

     Property logging:level=Debug
     ```

-- Now you can modify the yml file in github and vault entries to test the dynamic reload of configurations without restarting the application.
+- Now you can modify the `yml` file in github and vault entries to test the dynamic reload of configurations without restarting the application.
 To trigger the refresh, click the link [`Reload Config From Vault`] on the app.

-- You can make this auto refresh upon any change and push on the github yml file as well.
-To get more info please refer to [this guide](https://github.com/pivotalservices/redis_pub_sub_with_git_webhook) and follow the instructions on ReadMe
+- You can make this auto refresh upon any change and push on the GitHub `yml` file as well.
+To get more info please refer to [this guide](https://github.com/pivotalservices/redis_pub_sub_with_git_webhook) and follow the instructions on `ReadMe`

 #### Important points to keep in mind